Russell Greiner

-Russell Greiner is a professor of computing science at the University of Alberta.
-He is a fellow of the Association for the Advancement of Artificial Intelligence and a specialist in machine learning and bioinformatics.
-Greiner is one of the principal investigators at the Alberta Innovates Centre for Machine Learning and has published over 200 refereed papers and patents.
+Russell Greiner is a Canadian computer scientist and professor of computing science at the University of Alberta.
+He is also an adjunct professor in psychiatry at the University of Alberta, a fellow of the Association for the Advancement of Artificial Intelligence, and a Canada CIFAR AI Chair.

-After earning a PhD from Stanford University, Greiner worked in both academic and industrial research before settling at the University of Alberta, where he became a professor in Computing Science (adjunct in Psychiatry) and the founding scientific director of the Alberta Machine Intelligence Institute.
+After earning a PhD from Stanford University, Greiner worked in both academic and industrial research before joining the University of Alberta, where he became professor of computing science and adjunct professor in psychiatry.
+He was also a founding scientific director of the Alberta Machine Intelligence Institute.

-He was elected a Fellow of the AAAI (Association for the Advancement of Artificial Intelligence), was awarded a McCalla Professorship, and received a Killam Annual Professorship.
+Greiner served as program chair of the International Conference on Machine Learning in 2004 and conference chair in 2006.

+He was elected a fellow of the AAAI in 2007.
+He received a McCalla Professorship and a Killam Annual Professorship at the University of Alberta.
+In 2021, he received the CAIAC Lifetime Achievement Award and was named a Canada CIFAR AI Chair.
+In 2022, he received the University of Alberta Precision Health Innovator Award.
+In 2023, he received the CS-Can / Info-Can Lifetime Achievement Award.
+In 2024, Greiner shared the Brockhouse Prize with David Wishart for work on machine learning for metabolomics.

-He received the Killam Award for Excellence in Mentoring.
+For his mentoring, Greiner received the University of Alberta Great Supervisor Award in 2020 and the Killam Award for Excellence in Mentoring in 2023.

-He has published numerous papers, most in the areas of machine learning and medical informatics.
-His work centers on medical informatics, survival prediction, and the formal foundations of learnability.
+His research has focused on machine learning, bioinformatics, medical informatics, survival prediction, and the formal foundations of learnability.